vorakunal/photo-gallery/README.md

 # Getting Started with Photo Gallery App

+This app demonstrates the use of microservice architecture.
+Two diferent services are created, admin & main, used docker-sql image seperately for both the service.
+Both the services are communicating with each other using Rabbit-MQ, they will get notified if either service performs any operations(CRUD) to the database, following the REST API protocol, and update the interface accordingly.

+Follow the steps to execute the project:

-First you need to spin up the admin and main/user database, to do so first you need to [install](https://docs.docker.com/get-docker/) docker, then run this command:
+First, you need to spin up the admin and main/user database, to do so first you need to [install](https://docs.docker.com/get-docker/) docker, then run this command:
 `docker-compose up --build`

-`build` keyword is used because this your first time build this image.
+The `build` keyword is used because this is your first time building this image.

-After the image is build you'll run `docker-compose up`.
+After the image is built you'll run `docker-compose up`.

 If you make any changes to the code then you have to build the image again.